veertuinc/anklet/README.md

 ### Metrics

-Metrics for monitoring are available at `http://127.0.0.1:8080/metrics?format=json` or `http://127.0.0.1:8080/metrics?format=prometheus`.
+Metrics for monitoring are available at `http://127.0.0.1:8080/metrics?format=prometheus`.
 This applies to both handler and receiver plugins, but receivers can differ slightly in what metrics are available.
 Be sure to check the specific plugin documentation for more information and examples.

 Note: If port 8080 is already in use, Anklet will automatically increment the port by 1 until it finds an open port.